danielabar/meblog/src/markdown/the-code-adjacent-superpowers-of-ai.md

 Within a few months, it was eighty-plus items in a wall of text.
 Active work mixed with vague future ideas.
 Bug reports tangled with tech debt notes.
 Items with Jira tickets next to items that were just a Slack link and a half-formed thought.

 I moved the whole thing into a Markdown file and asked Claude to organize it.
 It read through every item, inferred the nature of each one, and sorted them into categories — Active, Business Priority, Tech Debt, Product Backlog, and others.
 Items that were just a raw Slack URL got expanded into a clear one-line description with the link preserved as a reference.
-Related items that I'd logged separately got grouped together
+Related items that I'd logged separately got grouped together.

 But the real value isn't the one-time organization — it's the ongoing maintenance.
 When something new comes up, I can point the AI assistant to the Slack discussion and say "add this to the TODO."
 The assistant reads the thread, understands the context, writes up a well-worded item, and places it in the appropriate category.
 When I finish something, I tell it and it removes the item.